HanFW/EasyPass/README.md

 Frontend + backend application:
 1. Open netbeans and import project
+2. Create JDBC Resources -> please refer to https://docs.oracle.com/cd/E19798-01/821-1751/gharo/index.html to create a jdbc resource and connection pool (e.g. jdbc/easyPass) for glassfish server
 2. Right click the proejct -> clean and build
 3. Right click the proejct -> depoly
+4. Right click the proejct -> run
-4. The project should be running at localhost:8080
+5. The project should be running at localhost:8080

 ## Login credential
 User ID: